awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

    ```

 1. AWS IoT uses resource\-based policies to call Lambda, so you must give AWS IoT permission to call your Lambda function\.
+**Important**
+Be sure to include the `source-arn` or `source-account` in the global condition context keys of the policies attached to your Lambda action to prevent permission manipulation\.
+Fore more informataion about this, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

    The following is an example using [add\-permission](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html) give IoT permission to your Lambda\.